lifechurch/CrispMetrics/README.md

 docker-compose up
 ```

-You can them use the web UI on http://localhost:8080
+You can them use the web UI on http://localhost:8080 the default username and db name is __postgres__ and the default password is __example__

 ## Contributing